BrainwreckedTech/vcproc/README.md

 > Allows you to mute the first/last [x] seconds of audio.
 Currently, MTLAST is non-functional.

 > ##### IPCRNG, OPCRNG (Input Color Range, Output Color Range)
 > There are two standards for lumanince in video - pc/full/jpeg and tv/mpeg.
 The pc/full/jpeg range is 0-255.
 The tv/mpeg range is 16-235.
 Optical media typically uses tv/mpeg.
 Xbox 360 defaults to RGB (full), with the option to switch to YCbCr (mpeg).
 PS3 always uses RGB (full) for games.
 PS4 defaults to RGB Range: Limited with the option to change it to RGB Range: Full.
 PC gaming, of course, uses pc/full/jpeg.
 The tv/mpeg range will look slightly washed out on computer displays but fine on video displays.
-The pc/full/jpeg range will crush shadows and lights on video displays but look fine on computer displays
+The pc/full/jpeg range will crush shadows and lights on video displays but look fine on computer displays.

 > ##### PVWIDE, PVHIGH (Preview Width, Preview Height)
 > This allows you to set the dimensions for the optional PREVIEW step.